 All guests are required to complete the pre-arrival form.
 Once you enter the open-air lobby, you will be greeted with Lasvit’s dazzling spiral lighting installation named Stellar.
-The pink ceiling design is inspired from the well-known song “La Vie en Rose”, which literally translates to “I see everything in (rosy) pink”.
+The pink ceiling design is inspired by the well-known song “La Vie en Rose”, which literally translates to “I see everything in (rosy) pink”.

-The reception area is very small and as a preventive measure, only one representative is allowed during check-in to register all who will be staying in the resort.
+The reception area is small and as a preventive measure, only one representative is allowed during check-in to register all who will be staying in the resort.
 There were 3 check-in counters, although only 2 were manned when I arrived.

 The resort compound has a beautiful landscape with manicured gardens inspired by Paris’ Jardin du Luxembourg.
-There’s a complimentary fish spa that allows you dip your feet into a pond of little fish cleaners.
+There’s a complimentary fish spa that allows you to dip your feet into a pond of little fish cleaners.
 Unfortunately, this is not available due to the pandemic.

 Tranquility and Peace Wing

 The resort consist of 2 wings; Tranquility and Peace wing.
 It’s a vast compound with sheltered walkways surrounded by greenery.